starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

     local a = 3

-Any function that uses a local variable, must have the ``alloc_locals`` instruction at the beginning of the function.
-This instruction is responsible for allocating the memory cells used by the local variables.
+Any function that uses a local variable must have the ``alloc_locals`` statement, usually at the beginning of the function.
+This statement is responsible for allocating the memory cells used by the local variables within the function's scope.

+In addition, it allows the compiler to allocate local variables for references that would have otherwise been revoked (see :ref:`revoked_implicit_arguments`).
+In order to use local variables, without this feature, you can replace the ``alloc_locals`` statement with ``ap += SIZEOF_LOCALS``.

 .. tested-code:: cairo syntax_alloc_locals